 - Some churches offer equity allowances by contributing to a retirement fund the minister can use later to buy a home.

-“Funding the retirement plan does not create current taxable income,” said Elaine Sommerville, CPA.
+“Funding the retirement plan does not create current taxable income,” said Elaine Sommerville, a CPA and senior editorial advisor for Church Law & Tax.
 “And certain retirement plans may designate a portion of the payment as a housing allowance during retirement.”

 ✅ Best Practice: The housing allowance should be approved in writing, and set before the payment is made.